Growing Edges

 Every Part of Me (Lea Morris & Elisa Keeler) - Heart, Roots, Breath

-The River (Garth Brook)
+The River (Garth Brooks)

 Let There Be Peace On Earth (Sy Miller/Jill Jackson)

-What A Wonderful World (George David Weiss / Bob Thiele)
+What A Wonderful World (Louis Armstrong)

 Less of Me (Glen Campbell) - Emptying